orca-app/orca/Readme.md

 ### Requirements

 - Windows 10 or later, or Mac 13 or later (Linux is not yet supported)
-- Clang (version 11.0 or newer)
+- Clang version 11.0 or newer
 	- **Windows users:** `clang` can be installed via the Visual Studio installer.
 Search for "C++ Clang Compiler".
 	- **Mac users:** Apple's built-in `clang` does not support WebAssembly.
 We recommend installing `clang` via [Homebrew](https://brew.sh/) with `brew install llvm`.
-- When targeting WebAssembly, `clang` relies on builtins found in `libclang_rt.builtins-wasm32`, but most distributions of `clang` don't ship with this file.
-If `clang` complains that it can't find this file you will need to download it from [https://github.com/WebAssembly/wasi-sdk/releases](https://github.com/WebAssembly/wasi-sdk/releases).
+- **Clang runtime builtins.** When targeting WebAssembly, `clang` relies on builtins found in `libclang_rt.builtins-wasm32`, but most distributions of `clang` don't ship with this file.
+To know where `clang` expects to find this file, you can run `clang --target=wasm32 -print-libgcc-file-name`.
+If this file doesn't exist you will need to download it from [https://github.com/WebAssembly/wasi-sdk/releases](https://github.com/WebAssembly/wasi-sdk/releases).

 ### Installation Instructions